 A comfortable sports tourer.

-Many of the specification of the CB1100RC were carried over to the CB1100F with improvements (including rubber mounting the engine) that made it more civilised than its production-racing cousin.
-Unfortunately, the CB1100R series and CB1100F were also the last generation of big air-cooled four-cylinder bikes from Honda that along with other Japanese models quickly became dinosaurs in the fast moving technological evolution of the performance motorcycle.
+Many of the specifications of the CB1100RC were carried over to the CB1100F with improvements (including rubber mounting the engine) that made it more civilised than its production-racing cousin.
+Unfortunately, the CB1100R series and CB1100F were also the last generations of big air-cooled four-cylinder bikes from Honda that along with other Japanese models quickly became dinosaurs in the fast-moving technological evolution of the performance motorcycle.

 Words Geoff Dawes (C) 2014.
 Photographs Geoff and Vivienne Dawes © 1982.